jose-techcode/TOOLBOX_Luanix/README.md

 # 1. TOOLBOX Luanix

 The "TOOLBOX Luanix" is a toolbox that automates file backup, file organization, system cleanup, tool installation, and log auditing tasks.
-Packaging these scripts is not recommended, as they are intended solely for the debian operating system, and due to their complexity.
+Packaging these scripts in .deb is not recommended, as they are intended solely for the debian operating system, and due to their complexity.
 The shell scripting language used was bash.
+If you want, you can schedule some scripts with cron, using crontab -e.

 # 2. Features